AlanLeverenz/Node-and-MySQL/README.md

 Departments columns:
 https://github.com/alanleverenz/Node-and-MySQL/blob/master/images/departments_columns.png

 ## How to run the app

 Follow these instructions for running the app:

 1. Fork the repository from this link: https//github.com/AlanLeverenz/Node-and-MySQL.
 2. Open Terminal and navigate to your Node-and-MySQL folder.
-3. Import the following CSV files into MySQL to setup the database.
-These files are located in the __docs__ folder.
-   1. bamazon_products_data.CSV
-   2. bamazon_departments_data.CSV
-4. Run `npm i` to install required modules (mysql, inquirer, console.table)
+3. Run `npm i` to install required modules (mysql, inquirer, console.table)
-5. Use this CLI to run the app as a *customer:*
+4. Use this CLI to run the app as a *customer:*
     `$ node bamazonCustomer`
-6. Use this CLI to run the app as a *manager:*
+5. Use this CLI to run the app as a *manager:*
     `$ node bamazonManager`
-7. Use this CLI to run the app as a *supervisor:*
+6. Use this CLI to run the app as a *supervisor:*
    `$ node bamazonSupervisor`
-8. Each user type is re-prompted until they select the Quit option.
+7. Each user type is re-prompted until they select the Quit option.

 ## User options